1977 VFL grand final: Second quarter

-North Melbourne dominated play in the early minutes of the second term, winning the ball in the middle and marking strongly in attack, but were unable to capitalize on the scoreboard, kicking six behinds in six minutes.
-Baker broke the run of misses when he again marked strongly in front of his opponent after strong work by Icke, whose agile play in attack was causing problems for the Collingwood defence), and judged the wind perfectly with his set shot to push the lead to 24 points.
+North Melbourne dominated play in the early minutes of the second term, winning the ball in the middle and marking strongly in attack, but were unable to capitalise on the scoreboard, kicking six behinds in six minutes.
+Baker broke the run of misses when he again marked strongly in front of his opponent after strong work by Steven Icke, whose agile play in attack was causing problems for the Collingwood defence, and judged the wind perfectly with his set shot to push the lead to 24 points.

-Collingwood replied through Barham, who hit the post from a free kick in the forward pocket, and then scored its first goal of the quarter through Wearmouth, after some loose play from Cassin.
-The Kangaroos steadied again when Briedis kicked his second goal after being awarded a free kick and a 15-metre penalty, and then backed up by crumbing a long kick into attack from Cowton and handpassing to Tanner who ran in and kicked his first.
+Collingwood replied through Barham, who hit the post from a free kick in the forward pocket, and then scored its first goal of the quarter through Wearmouth, after some loose play from John Cassin.
+The Kangaroos steadied again when Briedis kicked his second goal after being awarded a free kick and a 15-metre penalty, and then backed up by crumbing a long kick into attack from Gary Cowton and handpassing to Tanner who ran in and kicked his first.
 When Cassin made up for his earlier mistake by snapping North Melbourne's third goal in a row after Picken had lost the ball playing for a free kick, the lead had grown to 36 points.
 Collingwood fought back for the remainder of the quarter, kicking the next four goals to narrow the half-time margin to eleven points.

 Third quarter

-The Kangaroos edged their way to a 30-point lead, kicking 6.7 (43) to Collingwood's 4.0 (24) for the quarter.
+North was able to briefly halt Collingwood's momentum when Baker's long-range set shot cleared the pack on the goal line to register his third goal for the match after being awarded a free for a push in the back.
+But the Magpies hit back with goals to Manassa (also awarded a free for a push in the back) and Kink, who somehow managed to get boot to ball as it was bouncing toward the goal square, cutting the margin to five points six minutes into the quarter.

+Goals continued to be traded when Briedis, who was prominent during the third quarter in building North's advantage, replied with his third goal from a set shot deep in the left forward pocket before Icke added another major with a snap shot from the same area.
+Collingwood replied with a running goal to Wayne Gordon and at the 17-minute mark had another chance to close to within a goal when Kink marked within scoring range, but strangely chose to attempt a short pass which was cut off by the North defenders.

+The rest of the quarter belonged to the Kangaroos; their superb pressure and rebounding from defence resulted in goals to Byrne, Crosswell and Briedis before Anderson revived hope for Collingwood supporters by converting his set shot at the 29-minute mark.
+The siren sounded a few minutes later, with North holding a 30-point lead.